youssefhmidi/tmplt/README.md

 # Getting started

 > for the moment, the tmplt ready-for-use binary will only work for windows.
-> if you would like to use you may want to self compile it
+> if you would like to use you may want to self compile it, check [self compiling section](#self-compiling--feedbacks)

 ## Installation (windows)